merlinblack/manualbind/docs/Lua5.4.md

 Lua 5.4 allows you to annotate local varibles to either make them const, or const and closing.
 Closing varibles when they go out of scope will call thier __close metamethod.

 The binding now handles __close in addition to __gc, by resetting the shared pointer, effectively releasing that refcount for the object.
-This allows you to have more deterministic releasing of resources, with out having to force garbage collections.
+This allows you to have more deterministic releasing of resources, without having to force garbage collections.

 Example
 ----------